-As covid19 (coronavirus) continues to be a threat to the American public, giving birth in a hospital or a healthcare setting has many expecting parents feeling more anxious than usual.
+As coronavirus continues to be a threat to the American public, giving birth during covid19 in a hospital or a healthcare setting has many expecting parents feeling more anxious than usual.
 To help parents feel more confident and in control, common labor and delivery interventions are detailed below including coronavirus protocols.
-Interventions such as administration of pitocin may or may not happen but if they do, birthing moms and their support person will know exactly what is happening and why during their journey to baby's arrival.
+Interventions such as administration of pitocin may or may not happen but if they do, birthing moms and their support person will know exactly what is happening and why during their journey to baby’s arrival.
 Knowing the facts help us make informed decisions.

 We will continue to update this blog as more information becomes available.